 Since you’re editing on a small screen, you’ll need to adopt the “less-is-more” mindset.

-When there are less visual elements to work with, you spend less time editing it.
+When there are fewer visual elements to work with, you spend less time editing it.
 One factor to always remember is to keep everything simple.

 Since you’re blending photos into one image, you don’t want it to look too cluttered.